The-OpenROAD-Project-Attic/TritonFP/README.md

 run.sh is an example shell script to connect all the tools.
 The users should compile all the tools and put the binaries into "bin" directory.
 (For PDN, use pdn directory.)
-Also, technology information (lef, lib, tap cell name, endcap cell name and site name) and design information (verilog, sdc and design name) should be defined properly.
+Also, technology information (lef, lib, tap cell name, endcap cell name, site name, unit R and C (per micron)) and design information (verilog, sdc and design name) should be defined properly.

 Please refer to README.md for each repository.